AnandChowdhary/writing/honors-veni-proposal.md

 ##### scientific relevance

 Furthermore, the proposed study will also add value as scientific knowledge.
-Once concluded and peer reviewed, there will be a large dataset of student performance corresponding to each set of e-learning featu
+Once concluded and peer reviewed, a large dataset will be compiled and released of student performance corresponding to each set of e-learning features.
+This means that other statistics or machine learning applications can also come out of this research.
+Finally, the publication of these findings will also be useful since it will be the first large-scale a

 ### 2c.
 Number of words used